Glossary: All the vocabulary of Crypto!

 - Price Discovery: On price discovery, we do an ATH.

 - Range: The price is not trending (bullish or bearish) but stagnates between 2 limits.
-(On the screen below, we can clearly see that there is a range which repeatedly hits 2 price levels).

 - Reload Zone (RLZ) / OTE (Optimal Trade Entry): Price zone allowing entry into a position with a very interesting RR due to its large retracement.
 Indeed, the area between 61.8% and 78.6% Fibonacci retracement is an interesting area to enter a position and limit your risk.